- Process 11,000 files & total compressed size of ~2TB

 - Keep ongoing maintenance low effort, cost-efficient and automated, and delegate as much of the maintenance away from end-users.

-The key functionality is the ability to define the pipelines to move the data in a web user interface, set the schedules which can either be event based (such as a creation of a new file) or on a time schedule, and then Azure handles the execution of the pipelines to process the data.
-The pipeline creation requires relatively little coding experience so it makes it easy to delegate this to staff with little technical experience.
+The key functionality is the ability to define the pipelines to move the data in a web user interface, set the schedules which can either be event based (such as a creation of a new file) or on a time schedule.
+After that, Azure handles the execution of the pipelines to process the data.
+The pipeline creation requires relatively little coding experience.
+In other words, makes it easy to delegate this to staff with little technical experience.

 Hentsū created status tables to keep track of each file.
 This allows us to keep track of the state of the data as it passes through the pipelines and use a decoupled structure so that any troubleshooting or manual intervention can happen at any stage of the process without creating dependencies.
-The decoupled structure meant that individual files and steps can be fixed in isolation, and then the rest of the pipelines and steps continue uninterrupted.
+The decoupled structure meant that individual files and steps can be fixed in isolation.
+Following that, the rest of the pipelines and steps continue uninterrupted.
 The clean decoupling means any errors on a particular step were easily identified and notified to users for investigation.

 All the data was then mapped back to these tables, to be used if we ever needed to do further processing or cleaning on the final tables.
 The data was further transformed with additional schema changes to match the client’s end use and to map it to the traditional trading data.